-Contract negotiations are underway for new labor settlements with the remaining unsettled unions, including New York State Correctional Officers, and a response is included in the Plan for potential multi-year costs that may occur once negotiations conclude.
-DOB estimates that if all remaining unsettled unions were to agree to the same terms that have been ratified by settled unions, it would result in added costs of approximately \$400 million in 2009-10, and \$275 million thereafter.
-Based on the status of current negotiations, DOB does not expect any additional labor settlement payments in 2008-09.
+Contract negotiations are underway for new labor settlements with the remaining unsettled unions or those that have not had labor contracts through 2010-11.
+DOB estimates that if all remaining unsettled unions were to agree to the same terms that have been ratified by settled unions, it would result in added costs of approximately \$300 million through 2010-11 (assuming a retroactive component for fiscal years prior to 2009-10), and \$155 million in both 2011-12 and 2012-13.
+DOB has included a spending reserve to finance the costs of a pattern settlement for all unsettled unions, the largest of which represents costs for fiscal years 2009-10 and 2010-11 for NYSCOPBA.